-Chromebooks may be checked out for one week.
+Chromebooks may be checked out for three weeks.
 Any DeKalb County Public Library cardholder age 18 and older is able to check one out.
 This program is currently available at these libraries.

 To check out a Chromebook:

 - Click here or call a participating branch to check availability, and schedule a time to check out.

 - Read and complete the paperwork.
 Take the Chromebook.

 Come into the branch to return the Chromebook:

 - A Chromebook checks out for three weeks with up to three renewals based on availability.
 They must be returned to the service desk at the branch where it was checked out.
 Chromebooks cannot be returned in the bookdrop or to another branch.

 - If not returned on the due date, the Chromebook will be deactivated and will no longer work until brought back to the branch and reinstated.